Epistles: Ephesians 4:1-16 – The Call to Unity in Christ

 1. Many contend that brief summaries of the Christian faith are only watered-down versions designed to attract everybody and anybody with no real convictions.
 Others say that longer statements of faith are designed to keep away as many as possible unless they think exactly alike, like an assembly-line church.
 What is your own assessment?

 God has called us to live in peace and unity as much as possible in this fallen world.
-And while there is room for disagreement within the church on nonessential matters, the gospel truth of Christ’s reconciliation is the only basis for unity in this age or the next.
-Glory be to the Father, Son and Holy Spirit!
+While there is room for disagreement within the church on nonessential matters, the gospel truth of Christ’s reconciliation is the only basis for unity in this age or the next.
+Jesus has given his church an abundance of gifts.
+May every believer answer his or her calling and grow in love to the building up of the whole body.
 Amen.

 Author: Lorenzo Arroyo